johnnehrbass/CloudComputing/README.md

 open in another AWS service called Cloud Formation (AWS CF).

 Make sure you are signed into the AWS Console (via AWS Educate), then perform the following:
-* Click on the Cloud Formation link provided to you for your course or assignment (if you are just testing use [this link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Ubuntu-template&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Ftemplates%2FUbuntu.yml))
+* Click on the Cloud Formation link provided to you [this link]( https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg7380&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg7380.yml) for your course or assignment (if you are just testing use [this link](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=Ubuntu-template&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Ftemplates%2FUbuntu.yml))
 * select the SSH key you just created from the drop down menu
 * Keep the default IP address of `0.0.0.0/0`
 * Accept the rest of the defaults (keep clicking next/agree/create) to finalize creation of your lab space.